MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/pay-for-your-subscription.md

 4. If you're not the credit card owner, you can choose a different credit card or [add a new card](add-update-or-remove-credit-card-or-bank-account.md).

-5. After you've updated the credit card information or changed the credit card that is used to pay for the subscription, choose **Submit payment**.
+5. After you've updated the credit card information or changed the credit card that is used to pay for the subscription, select **Submit payment**.

 #### Use the old admin center to pay your outstanding balance
 ::: moniker-end